UmairAbideen/Application-Caching-Guide--Part-2/README.md

 ---

-# ❓ Why Use Performance Optimization?
+# ❓ Why Use Application Caching?

 Laravel loads routes, configuration files, and Blade views every time a request is made.